danbz/aesthetic-programming/source/10-MachineLearning/Readme.md

 1. Work with the Auto Chapter Generator program and try to generate a text based on different length and temperature values.

 2. The example also links to the earlier chapter "Auto Generator", in terms of agency, unpredictability, and generativity, but how does this chapter change our understanding of these terms given what we know about machine learning?
 What is learning in this context, and prediction?
-What does it know?
+What does it know?[^predict]

 ## While()

 Many of the ideas explored across the chapters of this book come together in relation to ML...
-And at the heart of this is the issue of *learning* (see Nicoilas Malevé on this) -> also A.L.
+And at the heart of this is the issue of *learning* (see Nicolas Malevé on this) -> also A.L.
 Samuel's 1959 paper with detailed discussion of learning which i think is quite useful to understand the groundworks.

 - "AI is a dicursive practice" (Agre - add notes from his paper "Toward a Critical Technical Practice: Lessons Learned in Trying to Reform AI" as this will refer back to the beginning of the book); will aslo add notes from Machine Learners by Mackenzie